 Uvite Tourmaline mixes with the Vanadium-Dravite and Chromium-Dravite species.
 Green Uvite is usually full of inclusions and rarely faceted into gemstones.
 According to the seller of the green Tourmaline rough crystal shown below, this is green Uvite from Burma.

 Green Uvite Crystal

-We were able to determine through spectroscopy, fluorescence and magnetism that the coloring agent in this green Tourmaline crystal is vanadium.
-This Vanadium Uvite above does not fluoresce and is diamagnetic.
+Using spectroscopy, fluorescence, Chelsea filter and magnetic testing, it appears that the coloring agent in this green Tourmaline crystal is primarily vanadium, with some chromium.
+This Uvite above does not fluoresce and is diamagnetic.